 2. The Preferences of your Parents

 Do you have an assertive parent?
 Or perhaps, the ones who are always there to guide you attentively?
-As the people who have raised us, they are the primary factor why students consider a specific career.
+As the people who have raised us, they are the primary factor behind why students consider a specific career.

 Based on my past research about career choices, most students tend to obey their parents’ recommendation of what career to follow in the future.
-They influence the level of education their child needs to achieve, the knowledge and pieces of advice to keep in mind, strong motivation to do challenges and attitudes towards other people.
+They influence the level of education their child needs to achieve, the knowledge and pieces of advice to keep in mind, strong motivation to do challenges, and attitudes towards other people.
 It is not a surprise that a child is developed by his parents to adapt to a particular profession of their liking.
 With strong support and focus, they can infuse their desire for their children to pursue.
 It is a frequent case on the families who value their profession as being passed down into new generations to carry on the legacy.

 Parents who are hands-on with support to ensure their children’s welfare and happiness might significantly affect their children’s development and their career choice.
 Research also implies that a child raised with love and support will grow as an individual who is confident with his skills.
 As a result, he will explore possibilities and find a more exciting career.
-Such parenting is vital because studies prove that adolescents who feel competent regarding career decision-making tend to make more satisfying career choices later in life.
+Parents’ role is vital because studies prove that adolescents who feel competent regarding career decision-making tend to make more satisfying career choices later in life.
 (Keller 2004).

-However, too much high expectations might cause adversarial effects for the children.
-It can confuse the child, especially when two opposing ideas clash in his mind: his dream and the ones that his parents have been pushing on him.
+However, too much high expectations might cause adversarial effects for children.
+It can confuse the child, especially when two opposing ideas clash in his mind: his dream and the ones that his parents have been forcing on him.
 As a result, answers become a little blurry as well as the goal in life.
 It may affect his attitude towards challenges.
 Therefore, he will feel lost and vulnerable to problems.
 Following your parents is essential, but so is granting your chance to do something you enjoy.